PrestonStringham/DATA515-MusicGeneration/README.md

     git clone https://github.com/PrestonStringham/DATA515-MusicGeneration

-Change directories to the local copy of the repo.
+Change directories to the local copy of the repository.

     cd DATA515-MusicGeneration

-Install package--and remaining package requirements--using the following PIP command line.
+Install the package--and remaining package requirements--using the following PIP command line.

     pip install .

+If after using **EasyMusicGenerator**, you'd like to remove the recommended conda environment, use the following commands.

+    conda activate
+    conda remove --name music-gen-515 --all

+Verify removal.

+    conda env list

 [project-info]:https://canvas.uw.edu/courses/1434044/pages/project-infomation